dikiydinozavrik/ML_estate_pricing/README.md

 |Random Forest    |-216.34  |
 |Ridge            |-124.96  |

-The best model is Lasso
+The best model is [Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Lasso.html).

 ### 6. Adding categorical features into the dataset
 Only highly correlated features were included into the dataset.